 Into All the World

-The times when the last part of this verse is quoted [false prophets go out into the world] is often for a distraction away from the quoter.
+The times when the last part of this verse is quoted [false prophets go out into the world] is often for a distraction away from the quoter (think mislead).
 They may say that they haven’t gone out into the world, but rather, they go to the church (see above) to the lost sheep of the house of Israel.
-Yet, far more times (when far from this verse) they will brag on how they are heard throughout all the world “To all mankind” like no other man (though this isn’t true).
+Yet, far more times (when far from this verse) they will brag on how they are heard throughout all the world “To all mankind” like no other man (though this isn’t true either).

 Further, they boast that no other man is on Shortwave Radio throughout all the world like they are, and never has been.
 Then there’s the way they constantly proclaim over their congregation, “I wish someone would get saved around here” – stating that their whole congregation is unsaved.

-Sounds like they have gone out into the world, not the church (1Jn 4:1-6).
+Sounds like they have gone out into the world, not to the church (1Jn 4:1-6).
 If that’s not fulfilling what John is saying about false prophets what is?
 This is even without accounting for trying their spirit.
 The spirit on these men can often be clearly seen (and heard) from their own mouth – some of them, by all the world.
 This is a sampling of less than half of one of such mouths in a given hour (Luke 6:45).